What Happens to Your Debt When You Die and How to Protect Your Family

 How Debt Is Handled After Death

-If the estate doesn’t have enough assets to pay unsecured debts, such as credit cards, those debts are often written off.
-However, secured debts (like mortgages or car loans) are handled first, and state laws can affect the outcome.
+• Unsecured vs. Secured Debt: If an estate doesn’t have enough liquidity to pay unsecured debts like credit cards, those debts are typically written off.
+However, secured debts like mortgages or auto loans stay attached to the asset itself.

 When Family Members Are Responsible

-Most of the time, your family does not inherit your debt.
-But there are key exceptions:
+Most of the time, your family members do not personally inherit your debt.
+However, family members can quickly find themselves legally and financially responsible under key exceptions:

 Next